davibe/comm/README.md

 ### Example

-Microservices below will connect to rabbit mq at "amqp://localhost:5672//?heartbeat=10" They can be launched with node 7 with --harmony option
+Microservices below will connect to RabbitMQ at "amqp://localhost:5672//?heartbeat=10".

+They can be launched using node 7 with --harmony option

 #### service1.js